PdxCodeGuild/Full-Stack-Day-Class/notes/course-requirements.md

 I will usually also provide small feedback on satisfactory solutions;
 please spend some time to go back and implement that feedback to practice.

+Do not turn in half-baked assignments.
+If you have extra time to work on an advanced version of the problem, work on it in a separate file or Git branch until I've graded your basic solution.

 The goal of this class is to become a proficient developer;
 the only way to demonstrate that is to actually submit working programs.